jds485/Geothermal_ESDA/README.md

 # Geothermal_ESDA
-This repository contains exploratory data analysis (EDA) and exploratory spatial data analysis (ESDA) functions and scripts, which may be useful for cleaning geothermal datasets and other spatial datasets.
+This repository contains exploratory spatial data analysis (ESDA) functions and scripts that were used in Smith et al. (2019) "Exploratory Spatial Data Analysis for Geothermal Datasets: An Appalachian Basin Case Study"

+These functions are developed for ESDA on geothermal spatial datasets and should be applicable to other spatial datasets.

 This repository depends on functions located in the following repositories:

-calvinwhealton -> geothermal_pfa -> combining_metrics_2016 branch -> outliers
+calvinwhealton -> geothermal_pfa -> outliers

 jds485 -> Geothermal_DataAnalysis_CrossSections

-The methods of EDA and ESDA used in ESDA_Main.R include:
+The methods used in ESDA_Main.R include:

 0) Identification and processing of data in the same spatial location
   i) Nugget semi-variance for data in same location